TinyKiecoo/Calculator-for-Carnival-Candyworks/README.md

 Unofficial, non-commercial fan-made calculator for the Dota 2 Candyworks event.

 This repository is prepared as a static GitHub Pages site.
-Open `index.html` directly, or publish the repository with GitHub Pages.

 ## Files